lukamiletic95/papers/System model.md

 > Every *V* node is also a *FN* node.
 However, vice-versa does not apply - *FN* node may or may not be a *V* node.
 In *Figure #*, it is assumed that every node marked as *FN* is not a *V* node.

 To achieve that, a *C* node may connect to a *FN* node of its own choice.
 Upon establishing a connection with a *FN* node, a *C* node may send its transaction to the *FN* node.
+A client may, at any point in time, disconnect from a connected *FN* node, and connect to another one.

 > It is assumed that each *FN* node has a public IP address, which enables a client to connect to it.

 [^1]: A transaction may represent any data that, when processed, is useful to the client (e.g. storing money transactions in a blockchain alongside executing them).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg0MjIxNDI2LDE3MDgwNTA1OSwtNDQwNj
+eyJoaXN0b3J5IjpbLTExOTA1Mzg1NTcsMTcwODA1MDU5LC00ND
-U4NTg4LC0xMjE2Mzg3OTY0LDgzNTU5NjIwMCwzMTQzNTE1NDAs
+A2NTg1ODgsLTEyMTYzODc5NjQsODM1NTk2MjAwLDMxNDM1MTU0
-MTY5NDQ2MDI2Nyw1Mjc4MjQ5NTYsLTkxMDU0NzU3MCw2MDA1Nj
+MCwxNjk0NDYwMjY3LDUyNzgyNDk1NiwtOTEwNTQ3NTcwLDYwMD
-g5NjEsLTEwNTg2MTkwNzMsNDcyMTA0OTkzLDExMTU4NzM3MzMs
+U2ODk2MSwtMTA1ODYxOTA3Myw0NzIxMDQ5OTMsMTExNTg3Mzcz
-LTExMDczNzg2MDAsNDcwODc2NjMsLTEyMzgwOTUzOTYsOTYwMT
+MywtMTEwNzM3ODYwMCw0NzA4NzY2MywtMTIzODA5NTM5Niw5Nj
-A0Mzg4XX0=
+AxMDQzODhdfQ==
 -->